JimDunphy/build_zimbra.sh/README.md

         --version 10.0.8           #build release 10.0.8
         --debug                    #extra output - use as 1st argument --clean                    #remove everything but BUILDS
-        --tags                     #create tag filess for all versions possible --tags10.0                 #create tags for version 10.0
-        --tags10.1                 #create tags for version 10.1
-        --tags8.8.15               #create tags for version 8
-        --tags9.0                  #create tags for version 9
-        --upgrade                  #echo what needs to be done to upgrade the script --builder foss             # an alphanumeric builder name, updates .build.builder file with value --builderID [\d\d\d]       # 3 digit value starting at 101-999, updates .build.number file with value
+        --tags [10.0]              #create tag files.
+If version is absent, generate all known tag file versions --upgrade                  #echo what needs to be done to upgrade the script --builder foss             # an alphanumeric builder name, updates .build.builder file with value --builderID [\d\d\d]       # 3 digit value starting at 101-999, updates .build.number file with value